-Tendring benefits from a range of attractions, which together promote its history and heritage.
+Heritage sites and attractions share a strong relationship with local economy.
+A study into heritage and the UK tourism economy estimated that for every £1 spent as part of a heritage visit, 68p is spent in local businesses including restaurants, cafés, hotels and shops (HLF 2010).
+Tendring benefits from a range of attractions, which promote its history and heritage, and attract visitors to the area.
 These include tangible heritage attractions, such as towers, lighthouses and piers, as well as the intangible qualities which connect people to Tendring, such as festivals and cultural events.